AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Yes, BYOL is supported when you import custom images.
 You can configure the license types by using the image import feature in the ECS console or by calling the ImportImage operation.
 For more information, see [Import custom images](/intl.en-US/Images/Custom image/Import images/Import custom images.md) and [ImportImage](/intl.en-US/API Reference/Images/ImportImage.md).

-## What kinds of licenses can be used when I import custom images?
+## What types of licenses can be used when I import custom images?

 When you import custom images, you can select one of the following license types:

 -   Aliyun

-    Aliyun licenses are provided by Alibaba Cloud and are mainly the licenses for Windows Server operating systems.
+    Aliyun licenses are provided by Alibaba Cloud and include the licenses for Windows Server operating systems.
 If cloud-init is installed on the imported images, Alibaba Cloud uses KMS to activate the operating systems and provides Windows Server Update Services \(WSUS\).

 -   BYOL

-    BYOL licenses are mainly used in the following scenarios:
+    BYOL licenses are used in the following scenarios:

     -   Microsoft